 The outcome of my viva was pass without the need to complete any corrections.
 What should I do now?

-You are required to submit a final hard bound copy of your thesis, together with an electronic copy on CD-ROM in pdf format as described in the answer above.
+You are required to submit a final copy of your thesis as described above.

-I have submitted my final library bound thesis and CD.
+I have submitted my final library thesis.
 What happens now?
 When will my degree be conferred?

-As soon as all the paperwork in connection with your examination has been completed and you have submitted a final library bound copy of your thesis, together with CD-ROM, your name will be placed on a pass list for the approval of your award at the next meeting of the Steering Committee acting on behalf of the Senate.
-The Steering Committee usually meets on a monthly basis during term time, although this is subject to change.
-Shortly after the meeting, the Doctoral College will issue confirmation by email to your University email address and any other email address recorded on your student record.
+As soon as all the paperwork in connection with your examination has been completed and you have submitted a final library bound and electronic copy of your thesis, your name will be placed on a pass list for the approval of your award at the next meeting of the Senate.
+Shortly after the meeting, you will receive confirmation to your University email address and any other email address recorded on your student record.
 Please ensure that your email details are correct on Start.Warwick.
 Your award will only be conferred once you have paid any study-related debts to the University.

 When will I receive my degree certificate?

-Once the award of your degree has been approved by the Steering Committee acting on behalf of the Senate, you will be invited to attend the next Degree Congregation.
+Once the award of your degree has been approved by the Senate, you will be invited to attend the next Degree Congregation.
 You may choose either to receive your degree certificate at the ceremony or to graduate in absentia.
 Please note that you will not receive your degree certificate until your degree has been conferred formally at a Congregation, whether you decide to be present in person or not.
 Further information on Degree Congregations is available on the Awards and Ceremonies website.
 The Awards and Ceremonies Team can be contacted via graduation at warwick dot ac dot uk.